Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Thyroid Gland

-Location: Front of the neck around the windpipe.
+Location: Front of the neck around the windpipe

-Thyroxine requires iodine.
+Thyroxine requires iodine for production.

-This is why iodised salt is widely used.
+This is why iodised salt is important.

 Adrenal Glands

-Main hormone: Adrenaline
+Main Hormone: Adrenaline

 Function: